github/docs/content/codespaces/developing-in-codespaces/creating-a-codespace.md

 - Step 1: VM and storage are assigned to your codespace.
 - Step 2: Container is created and your repository is cloned.
-- Step 3: You can connect to the codespace.
+- Step 3: You can connect to the codespace
 - Step 4: Codespace continues with post-creation setup.

 For more information on what happens when you create a codespace, see "[Deep Dive](/codespaces/getting-started/deep-dive)."